sepsis-omics/tutorials/docs/modules/pacbio/index.md

 ## Next

 Further options:

-- Circularise the contigs; e.g. with Circlator
+- Circularise the contigs; e.g. with Circlator.
-  - This trims off overhang
-  - Orient the contigs correctly

-- Polish the assembly using Illumina data; e.g. with Pilon
+- Polish the assembly using Illumina data; e.g. with Pilon.

-- Annotate the polished assembly; e.g. with Prokka
+- Annotate the polished assembly; e.g. with Prokka.

 ## Links to more information